Gimeitarou/Easiest_attack/README.md

 <br>
 The contents of Signiture.txt is 'Written by GIMEITAROU.'<br>
 So adding modification to Signiture.txt is equal to saying the auther is not GIMEITAROU.<br>
-Through this app, teachers can teach students this is how developers can detect malcious behavior.<br>
+Through this app, teachers can teach students this is how developers can detect malicious behavior.<br>
 <br>
 Taste_of_honeypod.exe is executable form of Taste_of_honeypod.py<br>
 (built by Nuitka)<br>